-What we're going to do How we're going to do it Measure the power consumption of our infrastructure equipment in server and comms rooms where practicable.
+Measure the power consumption of our infrastructure equipment in server and comms rooms where practicable.

 Use this information as a baseline to try and improve efficiency by eliminating or consolidating equipment where practicable.

 New procurements should have power efficiency as a core consideration.

 Consider options to self-generate renewal power as a proportion of our power use for infrastructure.

 Report power consumption from UPS Management Cards.

 Implement inline or PDU-based metering where possible.

-Work with Estates and Facilities staft and budget holders to scope the possibilities of self-generation.
+Work with Estates and Facilities staff and budget holders to scope the possibilities of self-generation.

 Continue to phase down our use of printing and stationary resources.

 Continue to work with Digital colleagues to migrate patient contact and updates to a 'Digital First' process, ensuring paper methods are only used when necessary.

 Work with back-office colleagues to understand processes where print and stationary use is significant.
 New applications or systems should be specified to try and reduce current use.

 Continue to seek to repurpose, reuse or recycle end-of-life equipment.

 Continue to use equipment collection companies which focus on reuse and recycling where possible and adhere to responsible practices for the disposal of waste.

-We will provide best-in- class equipment and support for remote working, video conferencing and digital health clinics.
+We will provide best-inclass equipment and support for remote working, video conferencing and digital health clinics.
 Continue to ensure client devices are specified with remote use as key use case.

 Review our conferencing facilities across our sites and seek staff feedback on improvements which would help avoid travel.
 Specify equipment with an emphasis on performance and compatibility over short-term cost.

-Engage with clinical colleagues to support 21 st century digital healthcare for our patients.
+Engage with clinical colleagues to support 21st century digital healthcare for our patients.
 Engage with healthcare peers and research to select best practice solutions.

 Consider the best fit technologies and cloud/on-premises location for systems and services.

 Use carefully selected cloud providers to provide services which can be co-hosted on shared equipment, leveraging better resource utilisation.

 Also, many of the underlying datacentre providers have a high percentage or fully renewable/offset power agreements.

-Measures against all actions will be detailed within our Green Delivery Plan.
+- Begin monthly reporting on print use across the organisation - · Begin power consumption reporting for infrastructure equipment - Provide copies of waste disposal notes for auditing

-• Reducing avoidable costs, increasing our ability to invest in providing exceptional care
+Reducing avoidable costs, increasing our ability to invest in providing exceptional care

-- Considering the need to print documents or asking colleagues or ICT to review working practices to see if there is the opportunity to reduce demand - Caring for your ICT equipment to help reduce replacement and disposal of damaged equipment - Engage with ICT if you have an idea for an improved way of working - Power off your devices when not in use
+- Considering the need to print documents or asking colleagues or ICT to review working practices to see if there is the opportunity to reduce demand - Caring for your ICT equipment to help reduce replacement and disposal of damaged equipment - Engage with ICT if you have an idea for an improved way of working - · Power off your devices when not in use